yenklabs/Dali/README.md

 # Dali

+**Dali is open evidentiary infrastructure for evaluating whether AI-generated legal citations remain reproducible, attributable, and defensible under scrutiny.**

-**Dali is designed for probabilistic AI systems operating in high-consequence legal environments where reproducibility, provenance, and evidentiary integrity matter.**
+Dali is designed for probabilistic AI systems operating in high-consequence legal environments where provenance and reconstructability matter.

-Dali evaluates whether AI-generated citations and supporting workflows remain reconstructable, attributable, and defensible under scrutiny.

-Where traditional citation checkers ask “does this citation exist?”, Dali asks “can this workflow be reconstructed and replayed if challenged?”
+A citation checker asks whether a citation exists.
+Dali asks whether the citation, retrieval pathway, verification state, and policy context can still be reconstructed months or years later during litigation, audit, or appellate review.

 ## Core concepts